Disney Movies Wouldn't Be The Same Without These Forgotten Women

 Advertisement

-Now, Lee and Buck are back at the helm of Frozen II, which hits theaters on November 22, and doubles down on Elsa and Anna’s sisterly bond.
+Now, Lee and Buck are back at the helm of Frozen II, which hit cinemas on 22nd November, and doubles down on Elsa and Anna’s sisterly bond.
 But Frozen’s ties to women go all the way back to 1946, when Disney art director Mary Blair started work on what would eventually become Cinderella, Lee’s favourite childhood movie.
 In a new book, The Queens of Animation: The Untold Story of the Women Who Transformed the World of Disney and Made Cinematic History, Nathalia Holt describes how Blair — and her female colleagues and contemporaries — paved the way for movies like Frozen, and continue to influence animators at Disney today.

 “It’s important that we understand that women have always played an important role in these classic films,” Holt said in an interview with Refinery29.